muratk3n/thirdwave/en/README.md

 ---

 Just found out there is a back-story to 'get to the choppa'.
-Way before that, he says 'we make a stand now, or there will be nobody left to go to the choppa', *then* it's 'go to the choppa'.
+Way before that, he says 'we make a stand now, or there will be nobody left to go to the choppa', *then* it's 'get to the choppa'.

 *Predator* 1987, good movie.